 To ensure effective and consistent risk management activities within LifeWatch ERIC, a Strategy for Risk Management was established.
-This new strategy document adheres to the ISO 31000 Risk Management Guideline along to other best practices.
-Its aim is to proactively manage risks as part of the SWP, and to do it is supported by a dedicated register.
+This new strategy document adheres to the ISO 31000 Risk Management Guideline along with other best practices.
+Its aim is to proactively manage risks as part of the SWP, supported by a dedicated register.